kebag-logics/pipewire/src/modules/module-avb/doc/INSTALL.md

 ## Configure PipeWire inputs and outputs

 1. Install qpwgraph

     ```sudo pacman -S qpwgraph```

 2. Run qpwgraph by typing ```qpwgraph``` into the console.
-A window with the available AVB Milan sources and sinks should show up.
+A window with
+   the available AVB Milan sources and sinks should show up.
    You can route audio from other applications to pipewire-avb-milan.

 ## Make stream connections in Hive

-1. Download and install Hive from https://github.com/christophe-calmejane/Hive/releases
+1. Download and install Hive from [https://github.com/christophe-calmejane/Hive/releases](https://github.com/christophe-calmejane/Hive/releases)
-2. Run Hive and connect the Milan device to the Pipewire instance.
+2. Run Hive and connect the Milan device to the Pipewire instance